apache/incubator-kie-kogito-images/README.md

 ### Kogito JIT Runner Component Image

-The Kogito JIT Runner provides a tool that allows you to submit a DMN model and evaluate it on the fly with a simple request.
+The Kogito JIT Runner provides a tool that allows you to submit a DMN model and evaluate it on the fly with a simple HTTP request.

 Basic usage: